 Types of Child Custody Cases in Texas

-The Gonzalez Law Group assists clients with various child custody issues.
+The Gonzalez Law Group, PLLC assists clients with various child custody issues.
 Some of the most common kinds of cases we regularly handle include:

 - Sole Custody/Conservatorship